 Have you ever thought of taking a cruise as a digital nomad?
 When thinking of cruise ships, you might think of elderly couples tanning at the pool deck, sipping sparkling wine, and playing boccia.

 This picture might be correct for some cruise lines.
-But there are so many different cruise lines, that attract very different crowds.
-From the elderly adventurer to the once-in-a-lifetime explorer, from the newly retired freed boomer to the family holiday.
+However, there are numerous cruise lines that cater to vastly different crowds.
+From the elderly adventurer to the once-in-a-lifetime explorer, from the newly retired free boomer to the family holiday.
 Different cruise lines attract different people.

 And then there is the question of purpose.
 Why do you want to do a cruise?
 There are many reasons to choose a cruise ship.
-A cruise can be a form of transportation as a substitute for planes.
+A cruise can serve as an alternative form of transportation to planes.

-It can be a form of cheaper accommodation that takes you to islands you would normally never want to spend the money on.
+It can be a form of cheaper accommodation that takes you to islands you would typically never want to spend the money on.

-A cruise can be a place to join pool parties, pilates classes, and ping pong compilations.
+A cruise can be a place to join pool parties, pilates classes, and ping pong competitions.
 But it can also be simply a place to relax and recharge.

 🌱 Travel health insurance for cruises